loganbvh/superscreen/docs/index.rst

    Binder instances are `limited to 2 GB of memory
    <https://mybinder.readthedocs.io/en/latest/about/about.html#how-much-memory-am-i-given-when-using-binder>`_,
-   so you can only solve models with up to approximately 10,000 triangles online.
+   so you can only solve relatively small models online.

 .. toctree::
    :maxdepth: 2